robinboncoeur/mygitblender/README.md

 These three files will reside in your scripts/addons folder -- after installation -- in a folder called **make_shaders**: Blender will install the folder and files from the make_shader.zip file, as noted above.
 Additionally, the zip contains these files:

-* path_list.csv: **must be copied to the folder your currently open .blend file is in, and edited**.
+* parm_list.csv: **must be copied to the folder your currently open .blend file is in, and edited**.

 * image_list.csv: **must be copied to the image folder for your figure, and edited**.